Login or Register to make a submission.

 8. Ellipses: When words are omitted in a quotation, it should be marked by three dots.

 9. Citations: Please use an author/date/page system in parentheses in the text, with fuller references in the bibliography.
 Give full bibliographic information in the section of Reference.
-Use semicolon (;) for multiple authors in alphabetical order and comma (,) for the same author.
+Use a semicolon (;) for multiple authors in alphabetical order and a comma (,) for the same author.
 Example: (Bold 2000; Tsend 1989) (Bold 1989, 2020; Tsend 1989)

-10. If it is important to indicate the original date of publication, the original date is listed in the square brackets before the newer publication.
+10. If it is important to indicate the original date of publication, the original date is listed in square brackets before the newer publication.
 Example: (Damdinsüren [1959] 2017)

 11. The sequent page numbers will be provided with n-dash.
 Example: (Damdinsüren 1973: 13-9) not (Damdinsüren 1973: 13-19) (Damdinsüren 1973: 271-79)